How to grow giant Achatina at home. How to care for snails at home

 1. Any pickled, smoked and salted foods;

-2. Sweet and savory products;
+2. Sweet and butter products;

 3. Pasta is too hard for them;

-4. Raw potatoes (only boiled will do);
+4. Raw potatoes (only boiled ones will do);

 5. Anything that contains food additives and spices;